Submissions

 • A cover letter containing: a description of your book idea, who you believe would be interested in reading it, a brief bio about yourself, and your email and phone number.

-• A brief outline (annotated table of contents or a chapter-by-chapter summary)
+• A brief outline of the book (either an annotated table of contents or a chapter-by-chapter summary).
+An outline is not required for picture books or board books.

-• A sample chapter for works longer than 5,000 words, or the entire manuscript for works shorter than 5,000 words.
+• A 5,000 word sample of the manuscript, or the entire manuscript for works shorter than 5,000 words.

 [email protected]